 The R E L A Y Blog

-For the ones with talent and drive, Search Funds put entrepreneurs at the helm of a small but profitable vessel, and open up the entire open skies of commerce for exploration.
+For the ones with talent, discipline, and drive, Search Funds put entrepreneurs at the helm of a small but profitable vessel, and open up the entire open skies of commerce for exploration.

 The investment thesis undergirding Search Funds is that a stable and profitable company can be grown by a driven, ambitious, and well-prepared MBA graduate.